Human evolution, genomics, population genetics

-My research seeks to understand the evolutionary and demographic processes responsible for present-day genetic diversity in species and individuals.
-I am particularly interested in the timescales and events of human and primate evolution, and in relating genetic data to other sources of evidence such as paleoanthropology and studies of ecological and environmental change.
+My research seeks to understand the evolutionary genomic and demographic processes responsible for present-day genetic diversity in species and individuals.
+I am particularly interested in the timescales and events of human and primate evolution, and in relating genetic data to other sources of evidence.

-I am very keen to hear from potential students with an interest in this area or in evolution more generally, and who have a strong mathematical or computational background.
+I am keen to hear from potential students with a good mathematical or computational background and an interest in this area or in evolution more generally.

 3 representative publications